salto-io/salto/docs/faq.md

 Currently, service credentials are stored under your $SALTO_HOME directory (e.g. $HOME/.salto on MacOS), in the directory corresponding to the relevant workspace.
 We choose to store the credentials there by default in order to reduce the chances you'll check-in by mistake credentials in plaintext to your source control system.

+Credential types supported vary by service.
+Currently all services require username and password, except for Salesforce, in which we support OAuth credentials as well.
 In the future we're planning support for storing credentials in a secured shared location.

 ## What is Salto's License?